alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 ### Rules

 - You cannot leave the control room nor the company.
 Stay alive until 6:00 AM.
-(Each hour is ~1 minute).
+(Each "hour" is ~40 seconds).
 - Stop anything enters the control room.
 - The control room has a door to lobby, connects the air vent with the server room, and has a mesh window between it and the server room (so you may hear things moving in there if any).
 - The lines in the floor plan indicate passages, in which anyone can move from room to room.